 ‘Whatever you have learned or received or heard from me, or seen in me—put it into practice.
 And the God of peace will be with you.’
 (Phil 4:9)

 Prophetic mentoring is a form of Christian discipleship that is focused on developing a person’s prophetic gift and ministry.
 Examples of general mentoring in Scripture include Moses and Joshua, Mordecai and Esther, Naomi and Ruth, Jesus and His disciples, and Paul and Timothy.

 The best-known example of personal prophetic mentoring in the Bible is the relationship between Elijah and Elisha, who succeeded him as Prophet.

 We see from the Bible’s example that personal mentoring is one of the valuable means that God uses to equip us in our character, relationship with God, gifts and calling.

-The aim of mentoring is to help us reach our potential—mature in Christ, develop our gifts and fulfil the call of God upon our lives.
+The aim of mentoring is to help us reach our potential—mature in Christ, develop our gifts, and fulfill the call of God upon our lives.

 Different forms of Personal Prophetic Mentoring